Vai al contenuto principale

 Course delivery

 All the lessons wll be done in presence.
 Explanations on the various topic will be provided to the class using slides as didactic material.
 The slides will be provided to the class in advance, sot that students will be faclitated in following the lessons and in posing questions.
 At the end of each lesson, some time will be dedicated to recap te major arguments that have been discussed.
 Similarly, a rapid recap will be also done at te beginning of the following lessons to set the stage for the lesson helping the students to get into the topic.
-At the end of the course a simulation of the exam is performed in the class to support students understading what and how is to study in preparation of the final examination.
+Registration of the lessons is also provided along with movies of Lectures on key topics done by experts in the field.

 Oggetto: